 Rwanda Gorilla Trekking Safari Complete Guide 2020-2022

-Only 86 permits are issued by the Rwanda Tourism Board, so it’s important to plan your trip earlier.
-Expect to Track one of these gorilla families, Susa group with 41 gorilla members, Sabyinyo family with 8 gorillas, Amahoro 17 members, Kwitonda with 18, Umubano with 11 and Hirwa with 13 members.
+Some of the Rwanda gorilla families include Susa group with 41 gorilla members, Sabyinyo gorilla family with 8 gorillas, Amahoro gorilla family with 17 members, Kwitonda gorilla family with 18, Umubano gorilla family with 11 and Hirwa gorilla family with 13 individual gorillas.

 Here are a few highlight for your experience as you Visit Rwanda.
 You have to wake up early morning, meaning that we must find you accommodation closer to the park entrance.
 Your African gorilla guide will be briefing you at 7 am about safety precautions as well as the etiquette.
 There are over 80 gorilla tracking guides provided by the Rwanda Development Board, well trained and speaking English and French.
 Together with other members of the group, you proceed to the forest and start the hike which may be tiring depending on your physical strength.
 Remember they are called mountain gorillas so an element of hiking is a must.
 The adventure takes anything from 30 minutes to a couple of hours.
 The English-speaking forest guides are amazingly good, and will lead you to the specific ‘habituated’ mountain gorilla group, which certainly will be acquitted to human presence.